 In many jurisdictions, public information such as arrests (and those without convictions) and pending court case records are normally handled by the county clerk or the county clerk of the courts.
 However, when conducting a criminal background check, Virginia has a slightly different way of keeping and accessing these public records so that anyone can access information to find recent arrests.

 Virginia utilizes a system called the Central Criminal Records Exchange or CCRE.
 The CCRE works as both an online database for criminal history information as well as the custodian of police records for the state.
 Keep in mind that the CCRE can only be used by criminal justice entities, but that doesn’t mean that individuals can’t use it.
-It just means that there is a separate system that is used for pre-employment, tenant and volunteer background checks.
+This simply indicates that a distinct system is utilized for conducting background checks on potential employees, tenants, and volunteers.

 For non-criminal justice entities, the Civil and Applicants Record Exchange (CARE) is used.